If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 Yes/no questions

-These often look almost the same as a statement, but with question marks and question intonation:
+A yes/no question often looks almost the same as a statement, but with question marks and spoken question intonation.

 - Hablas español. = You speak Spanish.